FMIA Week 5: Brett Favre, Rick Reilly and How the Colts Upset the Chiefs

 6. I think what makes the trade pretty attractive for New England is that Diggs is 25, has a contract reasonable for a good to very good wideout, and has zero guaranteed money in the last year of it.
 So the Patriots could cut him before his age-30 season in 2023 without financial consequences.
 Would you want Diggs, now 25, for the next 3.5 years at $37.2 million?
 I sure would, if what I had to give up was, say, the 60th and 125th picks to get him.

-7. I think I have an issue with Oakland QB Derek Carr, after Vontaze Burfict was suspended for the rest of the season by the NFL following his helmet-to-helmet hit on Colts tight end Nick Boyle, saying of Burfict:
+7. I think I have an issue with Oakland QB Derek Carr, after Vontaze Burfict was suspended for the rest of the season by the NFL following his helmet-to-helmet hit on Colts tight end Jack Doyle, saying of Burfict:

 “He is one of the most misunderstood people in the NFL.”